abdelkhalekalashker/HashNode-lite/README.md

   * Ruby On Rails as a framwork version "7.0.4"

-  * DataBase I used  is SQLite3 DBMS but I switched to PostgreSQL DBMS.
+  * DataBase I use is PostgreSQL DBMS, because I switched from SQLite3 DBMS.

   ### In the Frontend